mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_function_page_template/index.md

 Include one term and definition for each parameter.

 - `<custom-property-name>`
-  - : Include a description of the parameter, its data type, and what it represents.
+  - : Include parameter's data type, its description, and what it represents.
 - `<declaration-value>`
   - : Include a description of the parameter, its data type, and what it represents.